Wildfire kills at least 50 near Athens, families flee to beaches

 The main Athens-Corinth motorway, one of two road routes to the Peloponnese peninsula, was closed and train services were canceled.

-Additional reporting by Alkis Konstantinidis, writing by George Georgiopoulos; Editing by Andrew Bolton, Cynthia Osterman and Eric Meijer
+Additional reporting by Alkis Konstantinidis, Angeliki Koutantou, writing by George Georgiopoulos; Editing by Eric Meijer and Andrew Heavens